-You will usually see inboard engines on large boats, bowriders, ski boats and medium to large cruisers.
-They offer more seating, can have swim platforms and are better geared to watersports as they create a more suitable wake.
-Any boats navigating open oceans or rough conditions will tend to have inboard engines too, as these are the most reliable.
-While almost any boat can have an inboard or sterndrive engine, it is rare to see them on certain styles of boats including small RIBs, Jon boats, pontoon boats and bass boats.
+You will usually see inboard engines on large boats, ski boats, wake boats, and sterndrive inboards on bowriders and medium to large cruisers.
+While almost any boat can have an inboard or stern-drive engine, it is rare to see them on certain styles of boats including small RIBs, pontoon boats, and small fishing boats.

 What Boats Usually Have an Outboard Engine?

-As we’ve just seen, it is common to have outboard engines on smaller boats such as small RIBs, Jon boats, pontoon boats and bass boats because the weight to power ratios work best.
-Having said that, large center consoles, fishing boats and some large RIBs can have up to four outboards to provide sufficient power and speed.
+As we’ve just seen, it is common to have outboard engines on smaller boats such as small RIBs, Jon boats, pontoon boats and bass boats because the power to weight ratios work best.
+Years ago it was rare to see outboard boats much over 30’ in length, but as outboards have improved, they’ve come to dominate the market for most types of boats up into the 40’ range and even beyond.
+Having said that, large center consoles, fishing boats and some large RIBs can have up to four or even five outboards to provide sufficient power and speed.

 What are Popular Brands of Inboard and Outboard Engines?

-Inboards and outboards are very different, not just in their placement but in their engineering.
-Technology is changing quickly and there are more and more hybrid engines hitting the market these days (offering a combination of electric power and combustion engine), however some of the most reputable brands of outboard engine manufacturers include Suzuki, Mercury, Honda, Yamaha and Evinrude.
-Popular brands of inboard engine manufacturers include Scania, Volvo, Mercury Mercruiser, Beta Marine and Aquamot.
+Inboards and outboards are very different, not just in their placement but in their engineering, and most builders focus on one or the other.
+Some of the biggest brands of outboard engine manufacturers include Mercury, Yamaha, Suzuki, Honda, and Tohatsu.
+Popular brands of inboard engine manufacturers include Mercury Mercruiser, Scania, Volvo, Indmar, Ilmor, and PCM.

 And the Winner is…